 Since teens may cut for so many reasons, there’s no one way to treat a cutting addiction.
 If the purpose of treatment is to get the teen to stop cutting, the first step is to address why the teen is cutting in the first place.
 Often, this means attempting to determine if the teen has an underlying condition such as:

 These issues might all be treated in slightly different ways, but often, counseling plays a major role in the healing process.
 One form of counseling in particular might be helpful for teens who tend to cut.
-This form of counseling, known as Cognitive Behavioral Therapy, attempts to teach teens to truly analyze their thoughts before acting upon them.
+Cognitive Behavioral Therapy teaches teens to truly analyze their thoughts before acting upon them.
 In this form of therapy, teens might be asked to think about why they want to cut, and give voice to that thought and work through it instead of cutting.
 For example, an internal thought, such as “I want to cut my arm,” might be translated to, “I can’t stand to think about the death of my father.”

-The Cornell Research Program on Self-Injurious Behavior in Adolescents and Young Adults reports that teens who cut might also benefit from family therapy.
-While any form of adolescent mental illness can cause rifts in the family, an addiction to cutting may be one of the most damaging problems a family can endure.
+The Cornell Research Program on Self-Injurious Behavior in Adolescents and Young Adults reports cutters benefit from family therapy.
+Any form of adolescent mental illness can cause rifts in the family.
+But an addiction to cutting may be one of the most damaging problems a family can endure.
 Parents may feel conflicted about when to punish and when to praise.
 Teens in recovery may feel as though they’re given no privacy.
 Parents may blame themselves for the episodes.
 The cutting may even have its roots in abuse that took place within the family.

-While there have been no medications specifically developed to treat a cutting addiction, the Mayo Clinic reports that some teens benefit from treatment with antidepressants or anti-anxiety medications.
-These therapies may help the teen feel more comfortable and relaxed, and the urge to cut may abate as a result; however, not all programs use medications in the treatment for cutting.
-It’s deeply dependent on what is causing the teen to cut in the first place.
+The Mayo Clinic reports that some teens benefit from antidepressants or anti-anxiety medications.
+These therapies may help the teen feel more comfortable and relaxed.
+The urge to cut may abate as a result.
+But not all programs use medications in the treatment for cutting.
+It is not always necessary.
+It’s dependent on what is causing the teen to cut in the first place.